About Breast Reconstruction

 How much does breast reconstruction surgery cost?

 Breast reconstruction is a complex surgery so to get your best results, you should concentrate on finding a plastic surgeon with years of training, like Dr. Plamondon, over the lowest price.
 At your consultation, Dr. Plamondon will listen to your needs and goals before developing your unique treatment plan.
-Then, she can go over cost estimates, payment methods, and where to find low-interest medical financing.
+Then, she can go over cost estimates and payment methods.

 Does insurance cover my surgery?